-Because I’m an accuracy nerd, I don’t sew the piping into the waistline willy-nilly, but measure it against my pattern for an accurate measurement.
-Chalk the piping at the CB, darts, seams and CF, remembering to skip the dart intake and seam allowances:
+Some people sew the piping straight into the waistline, but I like to measure it against my pattern for more accurate results.
+Lay the piping on your pattern and chalk the piping at the CB, darts, seams and CF, remembering to skip the dart intake and seam allowances:

-Now you can sew your piping to the bodice.
-Stitch along the same path as the piping stitching, and match those chalk marks to the relevant seams:
+Now you can sew the piping to the bodice.
+Stitch along the same line of stitching you used to form the piping, and match your chalk marks to the relevant seams:

 Nice eh?
-I’m so glad I recut the binding, it was worthwhile to get it all symmetrical like this.
-When it comes to checks, I am definitely a matchy-matchy person! (by the way, I’m still working on my check-matching post – it keeps getting bigger…..)
+I’m glad I recut the binding, it was worthwhile to get it looking symmetrical.
+When it comes to checks, I am definitely a matchy-matchy person! (by the way, I’m still working on my article about check matching – it keeps getting bigger…..)

 There are so many fun things you can do with piping – edging collars and cuffs, accenting style lines, etc – and I think covering your own always looks classy.